xhlow/dand-t2-p2-eda/README.md

 patterns, oddities, and underlying relationships of the dataset to find out properties of the wines that are correlated to their quality ratings.

+## How to Run the Rmd File

+You can view and run the Rmd file using RStudio.
+One way to install RStudio is through Anaconda.
+After downloading the
+[Anaconda installer](https://www.anaconda.com/download/) and running it to install Anaconda, open Anaconda Navigator and click the "Install" button below RStudio.
+Once RStudio has been installed, click "Launch" to start using it.

+Alternatively, you can download and install the R programming language from [CRAN](http://cran.rstudio.com/), and subsequently download and install RStudio from [RStudio's website](http://www.rstudio.com/).
+If you choose this option, make sure you install the R programming language first before installing RStudio.

 ## Dataset

 The dataset used in this project contains information of 4,898 Portuguese